Implementing PulsePoint in your community is easy and involves these basic steps:

 - Promoting the initiative on an ongoing basis

-More detailed information about each of these steps is available in our Implementation Roadmap.
+More detailed information about each of these steps is available in the Implementation Roadmap below.

 The foundation charges a tiered annual license fee based on population served.
 These fees help ensure the long-term sustainability of the app and are used to directly benefit our users in several ways including consistent performance, reliable and timely technical support, and a steadily improving product.